geogardenclub/geogardenclub.github.io/docs/home/welcome.md

 **2. Gardening isn't a solitary endeavor.**
 Home gardening apps are almost always "single user".
 But even if you want to be the only one tending your garden, it's always useful and interesting to know what other gardeners in your area are doing.
 When you join a GGC Chapter, you join a community of local gardeners and can easily discover what plants others are growing, when they are sowing, transplanting, or harvesting, and what observations they are making about their plants during the season.

-On the other hand, if you want to "group garden", GGC allows you to provide "editor" access to one or more fellow GGC chapter members, which enables multiple people to coordinate garden planning and management through the app.
+On the other hand, if you want to "group garden", GGC allows you to provide "editor" access to one or more fellow GGC chapter members, which enables multiple people to coordinate planning and management of a garden through the app.

 **3. Support for the long haul.**
 Most of the home gardening apps we've seen focus on a single season.
 For us, gardening is a multi-year activity where we try to build upon our experiences from prior seasons to improve our gardens each year.
 To facilitate this, GGC enables you to record and analyze garden data over multiple seasons, helping you to remember what you did in the past, and build upon your successes and failures.

 **4. Seed saving and sharing.**
 We buy seeds from companies, but we also want to get better at growing certain plants to seed and using (and sharing) those seeds in the next growing season.
 GGC enables you to incorporate seed saving into planting timelines to ensure accurate space allocation for each crop.
-In addition, GGC provides a seed sharing mechanism for each chapter, enabling gardeners to see what seeds are available from fellow chapter members, and review the outcomes and planting timelines for those seeds.
+In addition, GGC provides a sharing mechanism for each chapter, enabling gardeners to post that they have seeds available for sharing with other chapter members.

 :::tip From garden planning to community food resilience
 :::

-While the project began from the desire to build a better garden planner, we realized that this technology has the potential to support a much bigger goal: improving community food resilience.
-Home gardens have the potential to grow a substantial portion of local food supply: during World War II, home gardens produced an estimated 40% of food in the United States.
+While the project began with the desire to build a better garden planner, we have since realized that this technology has the potential to support a much bigger goal: improving community food resilience.
+Home gardens have the potential to grow a substantial portion of local food supply.
+For example, during World War II, home gardens produced an estimated 40% of food in the United States.
 We want GeoGardenClub to help experienced gardeners produce more food, more easily, to grow the numbers of local food producers, and create new pathways to sharing, connection, and community.

 Community food resilience is a complex issue with many interacting parts, and we understand that GeoGardenClub can only be a part of the solution.
 This image from the [UK Food Ethics Council's page on community food resilience](https://www.foodethicscouncil.org/programme/community-food-resilience/) illustrates the point: